lacanoid/datalink/README.md

 DATALINK is special SQL type intended to store references to external files in the database.
 Only references to external files are stored in the database, not the content of the files themselves.
+Files are addressed with Uniform Resource Locators (URLs).

 The standard states: "The purpose of datalinks is to provide a mechanism to synchronize the integrity control, recovery, and access control of the files and the SQL-data associated with them. "